Get 5% of discount using the code

 • Barcelona: Experience the flavors of Catalan influence with dishes like paella, fideuà, and crema catalana.

-• Seville: Enjoy a festive ambiance and delicious gastronomy—sample typical dishes like gazpacho, salmorejo, and Iberian ham.
+• Seville: Enjoy a festive ambiance and delicious gastronomy—sample local dishes like gazpacho, salmorejo, and Iberian ham.

-• Valencia: Most people have heard of Valencian paella.
-This is a delicacy not to be missed.
-Also, explore other treats like esgarraet, Valencian pot, pumpkin cakes, or fartons.
+• Valencia: Most people have heard of Valencian paella, a delicacy not to be missed.
+Explore other treats like esgarraet, Valencian pot, pumpkin cakes, or cartons.

-• Galicia: In the northwest, savor Galician cuisine, renowned for its seafood and fresh fish.
+• Galicia: In the northwest, savor Galician cuisine, which is renowned for its seafood and fresh fish.
 Taste dishes such as Galician-style octopus, pil pil cod, and grilled scallops.

-• Madrid: Immerse yourself in the Royal Palace, Puerta del Sol, Prado Museum, Retiro Park, Plaza Mayour, Gran Vía Street, and San Miguel Market.
+• Madrid: Visit the Royal Palace, Puerta del Sol, Prado Museum, Retiro Park, Plaza Mayour, Gran Vía Street, and San Miguel Market.

 • Barcelona: Marvel at the Sagrada Familia, Park Güell, La Pedrera, La Cathedral, Parque de la Ciudadela, La Rambla, and La Plaça de Catalunya.